lostcomb/Processor-Simulator/Readme.md

 * Try a similar program to above but with sets of dependent instructions => out of order execution should make this program perform as fast as if there were no dependencies.
-* Try a program that uses more or less only one register vs. the same program but using all of the registers => register renaming should fix this.

 # ISA Reference: #